choria-io/website/blog/content/post/2019/08/01/nats_20_networking.md

  1. A *Client* belongs to an *Account* and represents each managed machine or Choria client.

 Connections made by a *client* are authenticated using a credential, the credential belongs to an account and any client within an account can communicate with each other.

+This is the underlying feature that all the rest is built on.
+It allows you to offer Choria as a service with many tenants cohabiting, it allows data isolation for stronger auditing features and better global networks.
+By connecting our CA, our Provisioning, our over the air updates and automatic user enrollment to this we can build a next generation secure orchestration platform suitable for building cloud backplanes.

 Configuring accounts in Choria is quite easy: